drew-abbo/mcfunc_compiler/dev/spec.md

 expose "foo";
 ```

-Whitespace quantity does not matter.
-Consucutive spaces, tabs, and newlines are
+Whitespace quantity does not matter in commands.
+Consucutive spaces, tabs, and
-all merged into a single space.
-The following two statements are effectively the
+newlines are all merged into a single space.
+The following two statements are
-same but the 1st is far more readable.
+effectively the same but the 1st is far more readable.

 ```mcfunc
 // Statement 1: